 If you are going to move all files under OneDrive to OneDrive for Business account, you can click on "Cloud Transfer", select your personal OneDrive account as the source, select directory under your OneDrive for Business as the destination path, click on "Transfer Now" and the transfer process will start.

-Way 3: Move Secret Files from OneDrive Personal to Business with “Share”
+Solution 3: Move Files from OneDrive Personal to OneDrive Business with “Share”

 Step 1: Select the file to be shared, then click "Share" to create a sharing link (if it is a private file, you can select "Private Share"), and finally share this link and password you set with your colleagues or superiors.